D7039E-E7032E/Project-Report/README.md

 </p>

 <p>
 ROS topics currently support both UDP and TCP message transport.
 Using the already implemented TCP ensures minimal package loss.
 Since data isn’t stored indefinitely on each unit it becomes difficult to validate that all robots possess the same, and correct data.
-It's important that package loss is minimized.
-Otherwise the quality of the map could quickly deteriorate and present holes of missing data points on the global map.
+Package loss must be minimized.
+Otherwise, the quality of the map could quickly deteriorate and present holes of missing data points on the global map.
 </p>

 <p>